bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

-Categorical axes are created by specifying a :class:`~bokeh.models.ranges.FactorRange` for one of the plot ranges (or a lists of factors to be converted to one).
+Categorical axes are created by specifying a :class:`~bokeh.models.ranges.FactorRange` for one of the plot ranges (or a list of factors to be converted to one).
 Below is a simple example, for complete details see :ref:`userguide_categorical`.

 .. bokeh-plot:: docs/user_guide/examples/plotting_categorical_axis.py